my0373/ansible-my0373-fedora/README.md

 # Ansible Collection - my0373.laptop

-This is a little collection of roles I use to configure Fedora.
+This is a collection of roles I use to help me configure Fedora.

+# Versions
+These roles are currently tested for Fedora 38, and 39 beta
 # Using the collection
 Example playbooks for each of the following roles is available [here](https://gitlab.com/my0373-ansible/playbooks/ansible-fedora-laptop).